JinA0218/JinA0218.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    **Bi-level optimization framework of VRAIL.** The DL stage learns reward parameters from state-value estimates, and the RL stage uses them to shape rewards and train the agent’s policy.
+    <strong>Bi-level optimization framework of VRAIL.</strong> The DL stage learns reward parameters from state-value estimates, and the RL stage uses them to shape rewards and train the agent’s policy.
 </div>

 We propose **VRAIL (Vectorized Reward-based Attribution for Interpretable Learning)**, a **bi-level framework for value-based reinforcement learning (RL)** that learns **interpretable weight representations** from state features.